DavidTunnell/tech-blog-fullstack-mvc-node-express-mysql-handlebars-authentication/README.md

 * The ability for users comment on blog posts.
 * An auto timeout logout where after a certain amount of time the user will need to login again for certain actions (add, update, delete, comments). ***
 * Role based authorization/security for parts of the application***
-* Client-Side API Consumption and AJAX DOM Manipulation
+* Client-side API consumption and AJAX DOM manipulation.
-* API that serves JSON via Database
+* An API that serves JSON via Database.
-* Templated view engine for reusable code
+* A Templated view engine for reusable code.
-* Modern responsive interface design
+* A Modern responsive interface design.
-* Automated database schema generation and seed data (and a SQL script to generate the database itself).
+* An Automated database schema generation and seed data (and a SQL script to generate the database itself).

 This project uses the following technologies/methodologies.